When you’ve lost a child, holidays are just harder.

 You can find a lovely gift from this company that gears their service and merchandise specifically towards those that have lost a loved one.
 You’ll find jewelry for grieving mothers at laurelbox.
 Whether you choose a forget-me-not necklace or a raw birthstone charm, your loved one will know that you are aware she is suffering, and she is in your thoughts.

 The Heart to Heart jewelry dish also makes a beautiful statement and provides a place for the grieving mother to keep her important memento.
+You will also have some memorial ideas which can make you happy and very emotional sometimes.

 3. Try a Weighted Blanket